synw/django-mqueue/docs/usage/hooks.rst

     }
    }

-Create a ``Save`` function in your hook that takes and event object as parametera and the hook config.
+Create a ``Save`` function in your hook that takes and event object as parameter and the hook config.
 Example:

 ::